 - 8x8 Work for Desktop is generally not recommended for simultaneous use with Microsoft Teams.
 However, it can be enabled by a service administrator, such as in the event of Microsoft service issues.

 - Microsoft's Phone System License is required per user for the Teams dial pad to be visible.
-There are three different sets of Microsoft licensing (per user) which can be applied to use 8x8 Voice for Microsoft Teams:
+There are various sets of Microsoft licensing (per user) which can be applied to use 8x8 Voice for Microsoft Teams:

-- Microsoft 365 E5 License (Microsoft Phone System license included)
+- EITHER: Microsoft 365 E5 License (Microsoft Phone System license included).

-- OR: Microsoft 365 Business Basic, Standard, or Premium and Microsoft Business Voice (up to 300 users)
+- OR: Microsoft 365 Business Basic, Standard, or Premium, and Teams Phone Standard (which includes Microsoft Phone System).

 - Microsoft Teams Voicemail: It's recommended that Microsoft's implementation of voicemail in Teams be disabled, especially when agents are assigned to 8x8 Work ring groups and call queues.
 In this case, to avoid calls routing to voicemail instead of an available agent, Call Waiting should also not be disabled at the user extension level.

-- Initial sync of new Voice for Teams users can take up to seventy-two hours, due to general service impact experienced by Microsoft Office 365—this is not an issue on the 8x8 side.
+- Initial sync of new Voice for Teams users can take up to seventy-two hours for Microsoft to complete, due to general service impact experienced by Microsoft 365 services—this is not an issue on the 8x8 side.
 The Microsoft Teams dial pad will appear for users only after sync has been completed.
 Note that this applies to ALL sync activity between 8x8 and Microsoft Teams, so any subsequent change made to a user in 8x8 Admin Console will require time to sync to Teams.

 - Microsoft does not support Islands Mode for Direct Routing (such as 8x8 Voice for Microsoft Teams), so if your Microsoft Teams tenant is currently in Islands Mode, it must be migrated to Teams Only mode to work with the 8x8 service.
 Please see the following article for details: Voice for Teams: Teams Migration from Islands Mode to Teams Only Mode